jbosstools/jbosstools-fuse/uitests/README.md

 ### Executing tests from IDE without target platform

-1. Install JBoss Fuse Tools, e.g from http://download.jboss.org/jbosstools/oxygen/staging/updates/
+1. Install Red Hat Fuse Tools, e.g from http://download.jboss.org/jbosstools/oxygen/staging/updates/
 2. Install RedDeer 2.x, e.g. from http://download.eclipse.org/reddeer/releases/2.0.0/
 3. Import the tests as Existing Projects into Workspace
 4. Now, we can launch 'RedDeer Test' which is available in Run configuration